aimotive/aimotive-dataset-loader/README.md

 ```

 ## Cite our work
-If you use this code or aiMotive Multimodal Dataset in your research, please cite our work by using the following BibTeX entry:
+If you use this code or aiMotive Multimodal Dataset in your research, please cite our work by using the following BibTeX entries:

 ```latex
  @article{matuszka2022aimotivedataset,